rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 “On an architectural level, the way we craft large-scale applications in JavaScript has changed in at least one fundamental way in the last few years.
 Once you remove the minutia of machinery bringing forth unidirectional data-binding, immutable data-structures and virtual-DOM (all of which are interesting problem spaces) the one key concept that many devs seem to have organically converged on is composition.
 Composition is incredibly powerful, allowing us to stitch together reusable pieces of functionality to ‘compose’ a larger application....

-”Note: earlier players in the JS framework game (Dojo, YUI, ExtJS) touted composition strongly and it’s been around forever but it’s taken us a while for most people to grok the true power of this model as broadly on the front-end.” <br />
+“Note: earlier players in the JS framework game (Dojo, YUI, ExtJS) touted composition strongly and it’s been around forever but it’s taken us a while for most people to grok the true power of this model as broadly on the front-end.” <br />
 _By Addy Osmani.
 Published at medium.com on December 15, 2014_